Alen-S-J/200-days-of-Machine-Learning/Day-10/day.md

 - **Hyperparameters:**
   - Learn about hyperparameters in the context of machine learning models.
-  - Understand common hyperparameters for linear regression (e.g., alpha for regularization) and their impact on the model.
+  - Understand common hyperparameters for linear regression (e.g., apha for regularization) and their impact on the model.

 ### Experimenting with Regularization: